Fully Loaded (song)

 "Fully Loaded" is a song by American rappers Trippie Redd, Future and Lil Baby.
-It was released on January 20, 2023 from the Redd's fifth studio album Mansion Musik, and was produced by Loesoe, Peter Jideonwo and Redda.
+It was released on January 20, 2023, from the Redd's fifth studio album Mansion Musik, and was produced by Loesoe and Peter Jideonwo.
+SiriusXM The Heat world premiered the song hours before its release.

 Composition

 Andre Gee of Rolling Stone described Trippie Redd as "belting for blood" in the song.

 Reception

 Preezy Brown of Vibe called the song a "clear standout" from Mansion Musik.
 Lil Baby's feature also received a polarizing reaction from fans, some of whom were critical; Twitch streamer Kai Cenat angrily reacted to it on a live stream which went viral, saying that Baby's effort did not live up to the expectations of his career.